Caryosyntrips

 Caryosyntrips ("nutcracker") is an extinct genus of stem-arthropod which known from Canada, United States and Spain during the middle Cambrian.
-It was first named by Allison C. Daley and Graham E. Budd in 2010, being the type species Caryosyntrips serratus.
+It was first named by Allison C. Daley and Graham E. Budd in 2010, with the type species being Caryosyntrips serratus.

 Etymology

 The scientific name Caryosyntrips comes from Greek karyon, "nut"; and syntrips, "the smasher", a spirit from Greek mythology.

 Occurrence

 Multiple species had been recovered from the Burgess Shale Formation, Canada, Wheeler Shale and Marjum Formation, United States, and Valdemiedes Formation, Spain.
-The latter contain a large specimen, which was initially misidentified as a body remain of lobopodian ("Mureropodia apae").
+The latter contains a large specimen, which was initially misidentified as a body remain of lobopodian ("Mureropodia apae").
 While the assignment of "Mureropodia" as a misidentified appendage was controversial, the previous lobopodian affinity was less tenable than the fossil being a Caryosyntrips appendage.